 A games committee will be established at the site to supervise the conduct of the competition.
-The committee will include the director of athletics of the host institution, or a designated representative, the tournament manager, the head referee and the NCAA representative.
+The committee will include the tournament manager, the head referee and the NCAA representative.

 These individuals are responsible for ensuring that the competition is conducted in accordance with NCAA policies and procedures and is administered efficiently.
 The tournament manager should be designated at the time the bid proposal is submitted to the NCAA and a strong line of communication established with the national office and the NCAA representative.